MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 08/02-MiniLab_Deploy Kubernetes with AKS.md

 ## Create the AKS cluster

-With the new virtual network in place, you can go ahead and create your new cluster.
+With the new virtual network in place, you can create your new cluster.
 There are two values you need to know before running the ```az aks create``` command.
-The first is the version of the latest, non-preview, Kubernetes version available in your selected region, and the second is a unique name for your cluster.
+The first is the version of the latest, non-preview Kubernetes version available in your selected region, and the second is a unique name for your cluster.

-1. To get the latest, non-preview, Kubernetes version you use the ```az aks get-versions``` command.
+1. To get the latest, non-preview Kubernetes version you use the ```az aks get-versions``` command.
 Store the value that returns from the command in a Bash variable named ```VERSION```.
 Run the command below the retrieve and store the version number.

 ```Azure CLI
 SUBNET_ID=$(az network vnet subnet show \